mdrakiburrahman/sgx-pyspark-sql-demo/README.md

 - **Local Attestation Service (LAS)**: runs on the untrusted host and gathers the attestation evidence provided by Intel SGX about the application being attested.
 This evidence is signed and forwarded to CAS; and
 - **Configuration and Attestation Service (CAS)**: a central service that manages security policies (called **Scone _sessions_**), configuration and secrets.
 CAS compares the attestation evidence gathered by LAS against the application's security policies (defined by the application owner) to decide whether the enclave is trustworthy of not.
 If so, CAS allows the enclave to run and securely injects configuration and secrets into it.
 [Learn more about CAS and its features, such as secret generation and access control](https://sconedocs.github.io/CASOverview/).

+[NOTE][TODO]
+-- Integrate with MAA as part of Scone CAS deployment
 > 💡 The decision of whether the attestation evidence is trustworthy or not can be delegated to a third-party attestation provider, such as Intel Attestation Service or Microsoft Azure Attestation.

-For this scenario, we use a [Public CAS](https://sconedocs.github.io/public-CAS/) provided by Scone for test purposes.
+(CAN WE REPLACE THIS WITH CAS DEPLOYED WITH MAA AS PROVIDER) For this scenario, we use a [Public CAS](https://sconedocs.github.io/public-CAS/) provided by Scone for test purposes.
 In production scenarios you will control your own CAS - which also runs inside of enclaves and can be remotely attested.

 #### Pre-requisite Setup

 1. Configure `kubectl` access to a Confidential AKS cluster (`az aks get-credentials` command).
 [Learn more on how to configure credentials or create new Azure Confidential Computing-enabled AKS clusters](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started).
-We suggest node sizes `Standard_DC2s_v2` and bigger - with 3 nodes in the nodepool for used in the demo.
+We suggest node sizes `Standard_DC4s_v3` and bigger - with 3 nodes in the nodepool for used in the demo.
 2. Deploy Scone LAS to your Kubernetes cluster.
 3. Get access to the PySpark base image used in this demo from Scone's Container Registry: `registry.scontain.com:5050/clenimar/pyspark:5.5.0-amd-experimental-k8s` - see [instructions here](https://sconedocs.github.io/SCONE_Curated_Images/).